|Program Options||Hands-On Training||Funding Opportunities||Research||Current Students|

 Tonya Davis, Ph.D., BCBA-D, is an assistant professor and a Board Certified Behavior Analyst-Doctoral.
 She earned a Ph.D. in Special Education with an emphasis in Applied Behavior Analysis (ABA) and Autism and Developmental Disabilities from the University of Texas at Austin.
 Dr. Davis has published many peer-reviewed research papers regarding the education and treatment of individuals with autism and other developmental disabilities.
 Her primary research interests involve communication intervention and treatment of challenging behaviors in individuals with intellectual and developmental disabilities.
 Dr. Davis’ research is most often conducted in applied settings such as the Baylor Autism Resource Center.

-Kristen Mainor, Ed.S., LSSP is the Coordinator of the Baylor Autism Resource Center.
-Ms. Mainor coordinates and supervises all ABA practicum experiences at the Baylor Autism Resource Center.
+Kristen Mainor, Ed.S., LSSP, BCBA is the Director of Behavioral and Educational Services for the Baylor Center for Developmental Disabilities.
+Ms. Mainor coordinates and supervises all ABA practicum experiences at the Baylor Clinic for Assesment,Research, and Education.

 Email: Kristen_Mainor @baylor.edu

 Master’s Program Director